 There are approximately 500 000 'lower order' BMs still remaining.
 This number is reducing due to property development, road widening and so on.
 The BM heights shown have not been maintained for 30 years and should not be relied upon to accurately define ODN.

 There are approximately 190 FBMs, which as the name suggests are our high-accuracy BMs.
 These are still maintained and are still used by Ordnance Survey.
 They form our primary height network and, as such, are our link to the Ordnance Datum at Newlyn.
-They are used in the creation of the orthometric to GPS height correction model (OSTN02?).
-The FBMs are not available through this website.
-Access to FBM values will be considered on a case by case basis on application to Ordnance Survey.
+They are used in the creation of the orthometric to GPS height correction model (OSGM15).
+The FBMs do not currently appear in search results but are included in the archive CSV file to download below.